 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have liver disease, congestive heart failure, or heart or blood vessel disease.
-Tell your doctor if you have received previous chemotherapy or radiation treatment.
+- Tell your doctor if you are breastfeeding, or if you have liver disease or heart disease.
+Tell your doctor if you have received previous cancer medicine or radiation treatment.

 - This medicine may cause the following problems:

 - Hand-foot syndrome

 - Cancer of the mouth

 - This medicine could cause infertility.
 Talk with your doctor before using this medicine if you plan to have children.

 - Your urine color may change to red or orange after you receive the injection.
 This is normal and nothing to worry about.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 Call your doctor right away if you notice any of these side effects: